rstudio/rsconnect-jupyter/docs/README.md

 jupyter-serverextension enable --py rsconnect
 ```

-Note: the above commands only need to be run once when installing
+Note: The above commands only need to be run once when installing
 `rsconnect`.

+Note: If using multiple installations of Jupyter Notebook on a system, extension
+configuration information (available/enabled status) will be shared since
+Jupyter Notebook stores this data in the users `$HOME` directory.
+This is a
+known limitation of Jupyter Notebook.

+Note: If you run into an issue during installation please do let us know.

 # Uninstalling